awsdocs/aws-parallelcluster-user-guide/doc_source/install-virtualenv.md

    $ python3 -m pip install --user --upgrade virtualenv
    ```

+   Run `exit` to leave the current terminal window and open a new terminal window to pick up changes to the environment\.

 ------
 #### [ Windows ]

    ```
    C:\>pip3 install --user --upgrade virtualenv
    ```

+   Run `exit` to leave the current command prompt and open a new command prompt to pick up changes to the environment\.

 ------